 Footnotes: Footnotes should be avoided as far as possible.
 Essential footnotes may, however, be indicated by superscribed reference marks (*, †, ‡, ).

 Identification: It is particularly important that the authors get their biological specimen authentically identified and quote at least once, on its first citation in the paper, the technical name of the species concerned in full preceded by its popular name where possible, e.g. The water bug Sphaerodema rusticum(Fabricius).

-Submission: The manuscript should be submitted preferably by our online manuscript submission centre in the following http://technicaljournals.org/IJMEAR or as e-mail attachment to the Editorial Office via email@example.com All contacts shall be by e-mail.
+Submission: The manuscript should be submitted preferably by our online manuscript submission center in the following http://technicaljournals.org/ or as an e-mail attachment to the Editorial Office via email@example.com All contacts shall be by e-mail.
 All the corresponding authors should have an e-mail id.
-All submissions will be acknowledged within a week of the submission.
+All submissions will be acknowledged within a week of submission.

 Cover photographs: Figures and photographs of high quality of a submitted paper will be considered for use on the cover.

 Peer review: All papers are subject to peer review.
 Authors are requested to suggest at least 2 independent reviewers (preferably non-native) with appropriate technical expertise although the editor may not necessarily approach them.
 Their affiliation and e-mail address should be provided as fully as possible.
 However, the IJCEA has an identified panel of reviewers and may designate other reviewers based on the topic of a paper require.

 Proofs and Reprints: Electronic proofs will be sent (e-mail attachment) to the corresponding author as a PDF file and should be returned with one week of receipt.
 Corrections should be restricted to typesetting errors; any other corrections may be charged to the authors.
 Authors are advised to check their proofs very carefully before return since the inclusion of late corrections cannot be acceptable Corrected proofs are to be returned to the publishers.